qiboteam/qibo/examples/grover3sat/README.md

 The following lines correspond to the three qubits present in each clause.

-Should the solution not be known, consider 00000... to be a placeholder solution.
+Should the solution not be known, leave an empty line in place of the solution as well as remove the number of 1's in the solution.